Qromis: Ready For Business

 With its substrates, Qromis will address a range of applications starting with GaN power and RF devices and later LED devices, such as microLEDs, and sensors.
 One of the key markets will be electric vehicles - as Basceri points out, a significant portion of SPARX's Mirai Creation Fund comes from Toyota Motor Corporation, which is heavily entrenched in this market.

-“We expect to start ramping up 200 mm manufacturing between 2021 and 2022, and I would also expect to see an overall demand for 300 mm wafers starting by 2025 for which we have already started to receive some initial inquiries,” says Basceri.
+“We expect to start ramping up 200 millimetre manufacturing between 2021 and 2022, and I would also expect to see an overall demand for 300 millimetre wafers starting by 2025 for which we have already started to receive some initial inquiries,” says Basceri.
 “Several years ago, there were missing links in the GaN business, but the tipping point is now here.”